macka1000/OpenSkin-Designer/README.md

 To-Do:
 * some performance improvements
-* parse includes
-* fix save as (copy your skin to the Designer's directory)
+* fix save as (copy your skin to OpenSkin's directory)